 Course Availability: Part Time Short Courses and Workshops

-This is a three-and-a-half-day workshop led by Hartmut Warm, with Gregers Brinch, Daniel Docherty and Philip Kilner.
+A three-and-a-half-day workshop led by Hartmut Warm, with Gregers Brinch, Daniel Docherty and Philip Kilner.

 Accommodation and meals can be booked at Emerson College, as long as rooms are available.

 A series of four Saturday workshops, introducing Goethe’s approach to natural scientific discovery, combining receptive observation, questioning, creativity and hands-on engagement:

 November 4th: Goethean Science:

 towards fluency in the ways of Nature

 November 25th: The Living Instrument of our Human Form

 Times: Each workshop will run from 10.00 am to 4.30pm.